vivek2000anand/Vivdaddy.github.io/content/authors/admin/_index.md

 Hi there!

-I'm currently a PhD Student in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am currently advised by Prof. [Christopher Rozell](http://siplab.gatech.edu/rozell.html) and Dr. [Sankaraleengam Alagapan](https://www.sankaralagapan.com/).
+I'm a PhD Student in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am advised by Prof. [Christopher Rozell](http://siplab.gatech.edu/rozell.html) and Dr. [Sankaraleengam Alagapan](https://www.sankaralagapan.com/).

 My research interests are at the intersection of Machine Learning, Neuroscience and Economics.
-I am interested in **understanding how people make decisions**.
-Currently I am working on 1) developing comparison based machine learning algorithms to learn about subjective percepts like motivation and cognitive effort and 2) using Stereoelectroencephalography to reveal the neural dynamics of effort-based decision-making.
+I am interested in **understanding how people make decisions** and how **neurotechnology can be used to improve decision making**.
+Currently I am working on 1) learning subjective percepts like taste, smell, aesthetics and perceived effort using active learning and representation learning and 2) identifying the neural correlates and dynamics of effort based decision making via stereoelectroencephalography and other modalities like electromyography, pupillometry, eyetracking and heart rate.

 I finished my Masters in Computer Science, at [Georgia Tech](https://www.gatech.edu/), specializing in Machine Learning, where I was advised by Prof. [Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/).
 I incorporated group information in modelling Healthcare Associated Infections.